krishnagopika/InterviewQuestions/Salesforce/SalesAndMarketing.md

 38. How to automatically assign leads to the campaign influence?
 39. How to create a campaign incluence model?
 40. To attain optimised and effective marketing, how can an organization understnad which lead is influenced by which campaign and which campaign is hoghly effective?
-41. How to add campain influence related list to the opportunity page layout?
+41. How to add campain influence related list to the opportunity page layout and influenced opportunities in campaign page layout?